stephanietuerk/real-world-app-react/README.md

 This is a copy of the [Real World](https://github.com/gothinkster/realworld) example app that I'm building to learn React.
 I'm building it with Copilot turned off, so that I actually learn :).

-Instead of cloning the Real World starter repo, I built this from scratch, scaffolding the app using the (Vite React + TypeScript template)[https://vite.dev/guide/#scaffolding-your-first-vite-project].
+Instead of cloning the Real World starter repo, I built this from scratch, scaffolding the app using the [Vite React + TypeScript template](https://vite.dev/guide/#scaffolding-your-first-vite-project).

 ## Tech Stack decisions